 - on the other hand Cabo San Lucas, on the opposite side of the “Corridor”, famous for deep sea fishing and for many bars that “pumping” blaring music.

-It is with Stefano, an excellent local guide, that we visit one of the most popular places: El Arco, also called “Land’s end“, a big arch of rock that forms a sort of window on the ocean, along with cliffs and rocks molded from the fury of the winds and the sea force, which are home to a colony of friendly sea lions.
+It is with Stefano, an excellent local guide, that we visit one of the most popular places.
+El Arco, also called “Land’s end“, a big arch of rock that forms a sort of window on the ocean, along with cliffs and rocks molded from the fury of the winds and the sea force.
+It is home to a colony of friendly sea lions.

 Baja California – Start motorbike tour

-But the Baja California also has its own history, represented especially by the remains of the ancient missions of the Franciscan and Jesuit monks – who reached the Baja California in the Seventeenth and Eighteenth century with the aim to evangelize native peoples – including those of San José del Cabo, El Triunfo, Todos Santo, Sant’Ignacio and Loreto.
+But the Baja California also has its own history, represented especially by the remains of the ancient missions of the Franciscan and Jesuit monks.
+They reached the Baja California in the Seventeenth and Eighteenth century with the aim to evangelize native peoples.
+We visited the missions of San José del Cabo, El Triunfo, Todos Santo, Sant’Ignacio and Loreto.

 We are so full of enthusiasm also thanks to a special meeting, unique and unrepeatable: the sighting of gray whales.
 Aboard a small boat we incredulously admire the terrific spectacle offered by the splashing water games of big cetaceans along with their offspring.
 It’s in these very warm and welcoming waters that gray whales migrate from the Arctic every year from January to March, to breed and care for their puppies.